The 10 Best Online Therapy Websites: 2026 Rankings

 Subscription Models vs. Pay-Per-Session: Which Saves You More?

-If you only need a "tune-up" once in a while, pay-per-session sites like Amwell or Teladoc might be better for your wallet.
-You pay for what you use, typically around £80 to £120 per visit, without being tied into a monthly bill.
-It is the difference between a gym membership and a day pass; pick the one that fits your actual habits, not your aspirations.
-Evaluating your frequency of use is the first step in financial planning for your mental health.
+If you only need a mental "tune-up" once in a while, sites like Amwell, Teladoc, or Grow Therapy are probably better for your wallet.
+You pay for what you use—typically around £80 to £120 per visit—without being tied into a recurring bill that haunts your bank statement.

 Does Insurance Cover It?
 Navigating Online Therapy That Takes Insurance